Setting up an AWS Integration

 - account_name: your_account

-role_arn: <your_account_role_arn>
+role_arn: "arn:aws:iam::<your_account>:role/cross-account-readonly-role"

-- Click Test Connection to verify the setup
+- Click Test Connection to verify the setup.

 Next Steps